DanyIvan/chempath/README.md

 Chempath is a pathway analysis program that automatically builds the the most important pathways of a reaction system.
 This algorithm was originally developed by Lehmann (2004).
-Chempath is an open-source, python implementation of this algorithm
+Chempath is an open-source, python implementation of this algorithm.

+Chempath is described in this paper: [https://doi.org/10.5194/gmd-18-4433-2025](https://doi.org/10.5194/gmd-18-4433-2025)

 ## How to use Chempath